 Nestled in the heart of the Thimphu Valley lies the incredible Taj Tashi.
 Immerse yourself in the Kingdom of Bhutan as you experience an enchanting blend of Dzong architecture, modern design and hand-drawn Buddhist murals.
 Most strikingly, you may notice a series of clouds masking the walls as they are a common subject of Bhutanese art.
 From your comfortable suite, fall into the arresting landscapes adorned with monasteries.

-Cruise and Land Only guests join the tour in Kolkata for overnight accommodation on Day 1 and depart Bangkok airport on Day 17.
+Land Only Guests join the tour in Kolkata for overnight accommodation on Day 1 and depart Bangkok airport on Day 17

 Solo availability at the above prices are limited.